Header image courtesy of @quieromashk (via Instragram)

 For those who don’t suffer from the meat sweats—or simply embrace them—there is no brunch so well-suited to carnivorous appetites as the one at Braza Churrascaria.
 Based on the Brazilian churrascarias—where waiters continuously come to the table and carve barbecued meat from skewers directly onto your plate—it is a meat lover’s dream.

-For the $298 base price, diners can enjoy a Brazilian-style buffet loaded with fresh salads, cured meats, cheese, and hot signature dishes, before enjoying barbecued beef, lamb, pork, and chicken.
-To accommodate various tastes, there are three different two-hour free-flow packages available: a virgin free-flow with fresh juices, lemonades, and soft drinks, and two alcoholic packages that offer various flavours of caipirinhas alongside beer and wine.
+Diners can enjoy a Brazilian-style buffet loaded with organic salads, cold cuts, cheeses, and hot signature dishes, before enjoying barbecued beef, lamb, pork, and chicken.
+To accommodate various tastes, there are three different two-hour free-flow packages available: a virgin free-flow with soft drinks and signature mocktails, and two alcoholic packages that offer various flavours of caipirinhas alongside beer and wine.

 Braza Churrascaria, 3/F, Grand Progress Building, 15–16 Lan Kwai Fong, Central | (+852) 2890 9268

-Occupying the stunning space that formerly housed John Anthony, Duckee is as much of a feast for the eyes as it is for the stomach—especially during their all-you-can-eat-and-drink weekend brunches ($368).
-For two glorious hours, you will get unlimited servings of 25 types of dim sum, appetisers, and signatures; an additional $180 will secure free-flowing wine, Prosecco, house spirits, and cocktails.
-All the usual dim sum suspects are included in the deal, including xiao long bao, barbecued char siu bao, har gow, and turnip cake, while diners can also order more substantial dishes like soups, mains, and even Peking duck.
+Occupying the stunning space that formerly housed John Anthony, Duckee is as much of a feast for the eyes as it is for the stomach—especially during their all-you-can-eat weekend brunches.
+For two glorious hours, you will get unlimited servings of dim sum, appetisers, and signatures; an additional cost will secure free-flowing wine, Prosecco, house spirits, and cocktails.
+All the usual dim sum suspects are included in the deal, including xiaolongbao, barbecued char siu bao, har gow, and turnip cake, while diners can also order more substantial dishes like soups, mains, and even Peking duck.

-Transport yourself to India with Chaiwala’s weekend Holi brunch, where you can whet your appetite with street food snacks (don’t miss the pani puri!) before selecting one dish each from the biryani, tandoor and dosa, and curry categories for just $298.
-We’re fans of the comforting Old Delhi butter chicken, rich and fragrant mutton biryani, and potato- and cheese-stuffed vegetarian dosa.
-For an extra $120, you can get free-flow lassis, but $180 will get you unlimited wine, prosecco, beer, and gin and tonics.
+Transport yourself to India with Chaiwala’s weekend brunch, where you can whet your appetite with street food snacks and tandoor towers for sharing before selecting one dish each from the biryani and curry categories.
+We’re fans of the comforting Old Delhi butter chicken and fragrant mutton biryani.
+If you’ve got space for more, try out their potato- and cheese-stuffed vegetarian dosa at an additional cost.
+Why stop there?
+Opt in for additional free-flow lassis, unlimited champagne, wine, Prosecco, beer, and gin and tonics.

 During weekdays, you can also take advantage of Chaiwala’s ongoing “dunch” promotion, where you can get 90 minutes of complimentary free-flow drinks with any lunch set by writing “drinks on us” in the remarks section while making your reservation.